evervault/node-secureworker/duk_enclave/ReadMe.txt

 ==================================================================================================
-                Dynamic Link Library : duktape-enclave Project Overview
+                Dynamic Link Library : duk_enclave Project Overview
 ==================================================================================================

-Enclave Project Wizard has created this duktape-enclave project for you as a starting point.
+Enclave Project Wizard has created this duk_enclave project for you as a starting point.

 This file contains a summary of what you will find in each of the files that make up your project.

-duktape-enclave.vcxproj
+duk_enclave.vcxproj
     This is the main project file for projects generated using an Enclave Wizard.
     It contains information about the version of the product that generated the file, and information about the platforms, configurations, and project features selected with the Enclave Wizard.

-duktape-enclave.vcxproj.filters
+duk_enclave.vcxproj.filters
     This is the filters file for VC++ projects generated using an Enclave Wizard.
     It contains information about the association between the files in your project and the filters.
 This association is used in the IDE to show grouping of files with